AKIKO Ishibashi has seen great change since moving to Narita City in 1972.

 There are 60 unagi restaurants on the 1km stretch of Omotesando Rd between Narita City Station and the Naritasan Shinshoji Temple, with many originally opening to feed the hundreds of pilgrims making their way to pray at Japan’s most visited sanctuary.

-But there’s more to the main street than just seafood cafes; rustic kitchenware emporiums are dotted between stores selling delicacies like the peanut confectionary, a bean jelly called azuki, and the local Chomeisen sake.
+But there’s more to the main street than just seafood cafes with rustic kitchenware emporiums are dotted between stores selling delicacies like the peanut confectionary, a bean jelly called azuki, and the local Chomeisen sake.

 Omotesando Rd is a vibrant avenue on this sunny day with chefs preparing seafood on barbecues arranged along the footpaths and waitresses darting about to customers sitting inside the cafes.